pciet/wichess/docs/promotion.md

 The alert is caused by an opponent move and has the resulting changes to the board.
 A request of all moves is followed, then a move is chosen by the player and sent to /move.

-The /move response might be before or after the opponent alert, but the following opponent call to /moves is guaranteed to read the game updated in the database by the /move call.
+The /move response might be before or after the opponent alert, but the following opponent call to /moves is guaranteed to read the game updated in host memory by the /move call.

 ## Promotion and Reverse Promotion